-You can help App State’s NRLP bring renewable, carbon-free energy to the High Country.
-Sign up now for the Green Power Program.
+You can help NRLP bring renewable, carbon-free energy to the High Country!
+Sign up for the Green Power Program to offset the impact of monthly carbon-based electric use.

 NRLP customers can choose to purchase blocks of hydroelectric power to offset their monthly carbon-based electric use.